TylenolWasTaken/modding_template/README.md

 ![License](https://img.shields.io/badge/license-LGPL_2.1-blue)

 # modding template
 Template Branch kept up to date!

+## Usage && Info
+This repository contains a template branch and an example mod in the main branch.
+You can template off of the template branch and use the references in the main branch to figure out parts of the API that may be hard to understand.

 ## ToolChain
 Optional but suggested.